If you're a breastfeeding Mom or have nursed before, you will most likely relate to this:

 Heal sore nipples with non-toxic, lanolin-free remedies

 While there are many products that help relieve chapped nips, Mama should be extra concerned about the quality of ingredients used on the nipples.
 Since those suckers are going straight into your little one's mouth, using organic, non-toxic nipple creams are the way to go!
 When shopping for nipple butters, make sure the formula is free of the dirty "L" word.
 Lanolin is a waxy, yellow substance that's extracted from wool and widely used in cosmetics and skincare products.
-However, there is some concern about using lanolin to treat sore nipples, as it may contain traces of pesticides and other harmful ingredients that can be transferred to baby.
+However, there is some concern about using lanolin to treat sore nipples, as it may contain traces of pesticides and other harmful ingredients that can be transferred to the baby.

 How an all-natural nipple butter works